dooksajs/core/packages/plugins/docs/state-api-reference.md

 ### stateGetValue

 Retrieves a value from the state with optional configuration.
+This is the primary method for reading data from the Dooksa state management system.

 **Signature:**
 ```javascript